How the Shows Work

 New team members are placed in an appropriate class based on the Team’s Coach Evaluation.
 The rider’s showing history and riding experience are considered, and the coach will have one riding session with the rider before a final placement is made.

 Riders accumulate points at each show depending on their placing.
 First place gets 7 points, second place gets 5 points, third gets 4 points, fourth gets 3 points, fifth gets 2 points, and sixth gets 1 point.
 When riders achieve 36 points, they move up one class for the next show and are automatically qualified for Regionals.
-All the hunter seat and western riders that qualify in a given year compete in the IHSA Regional Championships.
-The top three riders in each class from Regionals move on to the IHSA Zone Championships for Hunter Seat or the Semi-Finals for Western.
+All the hunt seat and western riders that qualify in a given year compete in the IHSA Regional Championships.
+The top three riders in each class from Regionals move on to the IHSA Zone Championships for Hunt Seat or the Semi-Finals for Western.
 The top two riders from each class at the Zone and Semi-Final Championships move on to compete at the IHSA National Championships.
 Points do carry over from the previous year - only the highest class’s (7 and up for English, 15 and up for Western) restart their points each year, but they only need 28 points to qualify for Regionals.